akka/alpakka/docs/src/main/paradox/amqp.md

 Java
 : @@snip [snip](/amqp/src/test/java/docs/javadsl/AmqpDocsTest.java) { #create-publish-flow }

-Note: in This example, we activate AMQP's publish confirms so that only truly published elements pass this stage.
+Note: in This example, we activate AMQP's publish confirms so that only truly published elements pass this stage and backpressure applies via the AMQP broker.
 This is completely optional.

 Scala
 : @@snip [snip](/amqp/src/test/scala/docs/scaladsl/AmqpDocsSpec.scala) { #run-publish-flow }